Rock the vote: Politicians can learn from the Rock's 'nice' image and leadership appeal

 Others endorse politicians or successfully run for office themselves, like Arnold Schwarzenegger and Ronald Reagan.

 However, celebrities who pivot to politics may find it hard to trade on their existing notoriety.
-Few are well known beyond their fan base and may people expect them to lack the gravitas of world leaders.
+Few are well known beyond their fan base and people may expect them to lack the gravitas of world leaders.

 However, the results of our recent exploratory study conducted in the UK shows that at least one celebrity stands out.
-Dwayne "The Rock Johnson" has achieved public recognition, leadership, and trust ratings as high as the best-known politicians.
+Dwayne "The Rock" Johnson has achieved public recognition, leadership, and trust ratings as high as the best-known politicians.

 Would voters prefer The Rock to Donald Trump?